Mehdi Bakeri

-Mehdi Bakeri (مهدی باکری; 1954 – 16 March 1985) was an Iranian Azeri military officer and prominent Iranian military figure in the Iran–Iraq War.
+Mehdi Bakeri (مهدی باکری; 1954 – 16 March 1985) was an Iranian military officer who was a prominent figure in the Iran–Iraq War.
 He graduated in Mechanical Engineering from the University of Tabriz and participated in the Iranian Revolution against the Shah.
 Following the outbreak of the Iran-Iraq War, he joined to the IRGC and was killed in action in Operation Badr during the war.

 Early life

 Bakeri was born in Miandoab, West Azerbaijan Province in a religious Iranian Azerbaijani family.
 He lost his mother when he was a child.
 His brother actively participated in opposition groups that opposed the Shah's regime and finally was killed by the regime.
 Bakeri might have entered these groups through his brother.
 After graduating from high school he was accepted by the University of Tabriz in Mechanical Engineering.
 When he entered the university, he continued his activities against the regime.
 Bakeri and his friends played an important role in holding protests against regime in Tabriz.
 According to classified documents, he was under surveillance of West Azerbaijan's SAVAK.